brettneese/brettneese.xyz/posts/2019-03-13/Tags- kubernetes, lab-notes, migrating-odk-to-k8s, odk.md

 To point my local Docker daemon at Minikube and rebuild.

-Now when I do
+Now when I do:

-`kubectl apply -f docker/k8s.yml`
+`kubectl apply -f docker/k8s.yml;